rdfostrich/article-jws2018-ostrich/content/introduction.md

 ## Introduction
 {:#introduction}

+In the area of data analysis,
+there is an ongoing need for maintaining the history of datasets.
+Motivations vary between looking up data at certain points in time, requesting evolving changes, or querying for the temporal validity of these data.
-The number of [Linked Open Datasets](cite:cites linkeddata) using the [RDF](cite:cites spec:rdf) data model is continuously increasing.
+With the continuously increasing number of [Linked Open Datasets](cite:cites linkeddata), this is an apparent issue for [RDF](cite:cites spec:rdf) data as well.
-RDF allows the formation of directed, labeled graphs, where all elements correspond to resources.
+RDF allows the formation of directed, labeled graphs of IRIs and literals, which makes it a common format to store Linked Data.
-These resources can either be IRIs or literals.
-These graphs are represented using _triples_, in which a subject is linked via a predicate to an object.
+These graphs are represented with _triples_, in which a subject is linked via a predicate to an object.
 While the RDF data model is atemporal, Linked Datasets typically [change over time](cite:cites datasetdynamics) on [dataset, schema and/or instance level](cite:cites diachronql).
 These refer to additions, changes or deletions of respectively complete datasets, ontologies and separate facts.
-While some evolving datasets, such as [DBpedia](dbpedia), are published as separate dumps per version, full queryable access over different versions is not always possible.
+While some evolving datasets, such as [DBpedia](dbpedia), are published as separate dumps per version, efficient access to prior versions is often limited.
-That is because RDF stores provide no native versioning capabilities for datasets, instead, they only maintain the latest version of datasets when changes occur.

-There is however a need for maintaining the history of datasets in the area of data analysis, such as looking up data at certain points in time, requesting changes over time, or querying for times this data was valid.
-Furthermore, this need is illustrated by a [survey on archiving Linked Open Data](cite:cites archiving).
-It is pointed out that the current RDF archiving approach have scalability issues when applied at Web-scale.
+A [survey on archiving Linked Open Data](cite:cites archiving) illustrated the need for native versioning capabilities, as current RDF archiving approaches have scalability issues at Web-scale.

+{:.todo}
+And these are not native?

 The authors state that an efficient RDF archive solution should have a scalable *storage model*, efficient *compression* and *indexing methods* that should enable expressive versioned querying.
 Furthermore, RDF archives should be publishable at a low cost, to make them queryable at Web-scale.

+{:.todo}
+Is this still in the survey or is it us?
+And why should they be published?

 For this, a low-cost solution such as the [Triple Pattern Fragments](cite:cites ldf) (TPF) interface would be ideal.
 By itself, the TPF interface is, just like the RDF data model, atemporal.
 That is why [VTPF](cite:cites vtpf) was introduced, a TPF feature that adds versioning capabilities to the interface.